Essentially Decentralized Conjugate Gradients: Decentralized ADMM

 \section{Decentralized ADMM}

-For the sake of comparison, we derive a decentralized ADMM variant for \eqref{eq:SchurComp} based on the sparsity framework from \autoref{sec:d-CG}.
-The general idea is to reformulate problem~\eqref{eq:SchurComp} as the optimality conditions to a consensus problem and then apply ADMM.
-But first, we eliminate the zero rows/columns in $S_i$ to obtain a partially separable \emph{strongly} convex optimization problem, which renders ADMM applicable with fast (linear) convergence guarantees.
-A lack of strong convexity might lead to a sublinear convergence instead \cite{Deng2016,Shi2014}.
-By (P2), (P3) and (P5) from \autoref{lem:propS}, and $AB=BA$ for two diagonal matrices, we write the left-hand-side of \eqref{eq:SchurComp} as
+For the sake of comparison, we reformulate problem~\eqref{eq:SchurComp} as the optimality conditions of a consensus problem to apply a decentralized variant of ADMM.
+First we eliminate the zero rows/columns in $S_i$ to obtain a partially separable \emph{strongly} convex optimization problem using the sparsity framework from \autoref{sec:d-CG}.
+This ensures fast (linear) convergence for ADMM.
+A lack of strong convexity might lead to a sublinear convergence \cite{Deng2016,Shi2014}.
+This is the case, if there are redundant consensus constraints---such as in \autoref{sec:App} except for the path graph.
+Via \autoref{lem:propS}, and $AB=BA$ for diagonal matrices, the left-hand-side of \eqref{eq:SchurComp} is written as